-\vsp That $CP_{\phi}$ is compact follows from compactness of $C_{\phi}$ being a close subset of a compact set and above correspondence which respect the topologies.
+\vsp The convex set of states on $\clm \circ \clm$ is compact in weak$^*$ topology and thus $C_{\phi}$ being a closed subset of the compact set in the weak$^*$ topology, $C_{\phi}$ is also compact.
+That $CP_{\phi}$ is compact also follows from compactness of $C_{\phi}$ via the above correspondence which respect the topologies. \end{proof}

-\vsp One case as well use Arveson's BW (Bounded Weak) topology [Ar1,Pa, Chapter 7] directly to give a direct proof that $CP_{\phi}$ is a closed subset of the unit ball of bounded linear maps on $\clm$.
+\vsp One can as well use BW (Bounded Weak) topology [Ar,Pa, Chapter 7] of Arveson directly to give a direct proof that $CP_{\phi}$ is a closed subset of the unit ball of bounded linear maps on $\clm$.
 Any limit points of a convergent net of $\phi$-invariant unital completely positive normal maps $\tau_{\alpha}$ will be also completely positive and $\phi$-invariant. $\phi$ being faithful and normal, any positive $\phi$ invariant map is also normal.
-However such an argument will not be valid with BW topology for a more general situation where $\phi$ is just a normal $\sigma-$finite weight [BR1,Ta].
+However such an argument will not be valid with BW topology for a more general situation, where $\phi$ is just a normal $\sigma-$finite weight [BR,Ta].
 It is not clear what would be a possible truncation method along the classic work [Ke,Ko].

-\vsp By our last Theorem we conclude that extremal elements in $CP_{\phi}$ exists and any element in $CP_{\phi}$ admits Krein-Milman's property.
-In the following text we aim to find a criteria for an element $\tau \in CP_{\phi}$ to be normal.
-To that end we recall adjoint completely positive map [OP].
+\vsp By our last theorem we conclude that extremal elements in $CP_{\phi}$ exists and any element in $CP_{\phi}$ admits Krein-Milman property.
+In the following text we aim to find a criteria for an extremal element $\tau \in CP_{\phi}$.
+To that end, we recall KMS-adjoint completely positive map [OP].